tsgates/arch-wiki-markdown/wiki/Subversion_Setup.md

 This is either an htpasswd, or htdigest file.
 I used htpasswd.
-Again, because of SSL, I do not worry as much about password sniffing. htdigest would provide even more security vs sniffing, but at this point, I do not have a need for it.
+Again, because of SSL, I do not worry as much about password sniffing. htdigest would provide even more security vs. sniffing, but at this point, I do not have a need for it.
 Run the following command

     # htpasswd -cs /home/svn/.svn-auth-file USER_NAME

-The above creates the file (-c) and uses sha1 for storing the password (-s).
+The above creates the file (-c) and uses SHA-1 for storing the password (-s).
 The user USER_NAME is created.

 To add additional users, leave off the (-c) flag.

     # htpasswd -s /home/svn/.svn-auth-file OTHER_USER_NAME